Shirley Ann Jackson: Honors and distinctions

 In spring 2007, she was awarded the Vannevar Bush Award for "a lifetime of achievements in scientific research, education and senior statesman-like contributions to public policy".

 In 2007, she received the Golden Plate Award of the American Academy of Achievement presented by Awards Council member Ben Carson.

-In 2008 she became the University Vice Chairman of the US Council on Competitiveness, a non-for profit group based in Washington, DC.
+In 2008, she became the University Vice Chairman of the US Council on Competitiveness, a nonprofit group based in Washington, DC.
 In 2009, President Barack Obama appointed Jackson to serve on the President's Council of Advisors on Science and Technology, a 20-member advisory group dedicated to public policy.

 She was appointed an International Fellow of the Royal Academy of Engineering (FREng) in 2012.

-In 2018, she was awarded by the Hutchins Center for African American Research with the W.E.B DuBois medal.
+In 2018, she was awarded the W.E.B Du Bois medal by the Hutchins Center for African American Research.
 In 2019, the American Physical Society Forum on Physics and Society awarded her the Joseph A. Burton Forum Award.

 In 2021, she was the recipient of the Hans Christian Oersted Medal from the American Association of Physics Teachers.
 Also in 2021, she received, from the UC Berkeley Academic Senate, the Clark Kerr Award for distinguished leadership in higher education.